-- Every week during initial demolition, site clearing and demarcation activities, particularly when works take place on the sea facing units; - Monthly after site clearing and final excavations take place (top structure phase).
+- Every week during initial site clearing and demarcation activities; - Monthly after site clearing and final excavations take place (top structure phase).
 It is advisable that this should coincide with site meetings. - 6 months post construction and site handover in order to inform the Completion Statement.